Transportation in Vaughan: Viva

 Due to the increased congestion on York Region's roads, York Region Transit launched a bus rapid transit (BRT) system on September 4, 2005, and named it Viva, meaning "praised by everyone" in Italian.
-Unlike regular YRT routes, Viva only stops at Vivastations, specially designed stops which incorporate a ticket vending machine and a ticket validator (fares are on a proof-of-payment basis to speed up boarding times), as well as a real-time "smart" display that notify passengers when the next vehicle is expected to depart.
-Most Vivastations are blue, but several stops on Yonge Street have a unique bronze design referred to as "vivavintage" in order to better suit the historic areas, especially along Yonge Street in Thornhill, where space is short, and will be served by miniature "vivamicro" stations.
+Unlike regular YRT routes, Viva stops only at Vivastations, specially designed stops that incorporate a ticket vending machine and a ticket validator (fares are on a proof-of-payment basis to speed up boarding times), as well as a real-time "smart" display that notify passengers when the next vehicle is expected to depart.
+Most Vivastations are blue, but several stops on Yonge Street have a unique bronze design referred to as "vivavintage" to better suit the historic areas, especially along Yonge Street in Thornhill, where space is short and will be served by miniature "vivamicro" stations.
 YRT fares apply to VIVA.

-It is the name for the York Region Rapid Transit Plan, and was funded through a Public-Private Partnership (P3) consortium called the York Region Rapid Transit Corporation.
+It is the name for the York Region Rapid Transit Plan and was funded through a Public-Private Partnership (P3) consortium called the York Region Rapid Transit Corporation.
 York Region has control over all fares and service planning.
 Viva service is integrated with YRT's regular transit routes and operated as one regional transit system (1system) that enables customers to travel across the city and region.

 The system was opened to public in four stages.
 The second phase was opened on October 16, 2005, the third phase was opened on November 20, and the first part of the fourth phase was opened on January 2, 2006.

 There are four viva lines operating within Vaughan (80% of Viva lines operating within York Region): Viva Blue (on Yonge Street), Viva Orange (on Highway 7), and Viva Pink (an alternative to Viva Blue at peak-hours).

 Viva bus lines operate using blue Van Hool and Novabus vehicles.
 Viva Orange buses use the Highway 7 Rapidway, which are reserved bus lanes in the centre of Highway 7, for part of the route.
 Viva buses are given priority at traffic signals, meaning that the bus driver can adjust the traffic lights when the bus are behind schedule due to a traffic congestion, significantly improving the efficiency of service.
 Buses operate 18 hours a day, 7 days per week, including holidays.
 Bus frequency ranges from 5 minutes to 15 minutes.